roku674/roku674/README.md

    </ul>
 </p>
 <p>
    I'm presently working on Ad Astra; I'm also a gamer and mine cryptocurrency.
+If your business takes card payments and is looking to save money PLEASE reach out!
 </p>
 <p>
    👯 If you're looking to collaborate on anything just hit me up.
 I'm currently working on a free web scraper called Scrape Daddy; I'm also looking for help with